davidclough/node/_documents/javascript-guide/javascript-guide.md

 *	Implicity creates an object and makes any reference to `this` immediately within the function refer to that object.
 * That object will be Implicity returned by the function.

-This means that the function will have to have written to expect this behaviour.
+This means that the function will have to have been written to expect this behaviour.
 It will then be known as a `constructor function` and these should always be called using the `new` keyword, whereas ordinary functions should _never_ be called using the `new` keyword.

-  NOTE: Generally functions are always named using **camelCase**.
+> Note: Generally functions are always named using **camelCase**.
 However, due to what is said in the above paragraph, it is conventional for `constructor functions` to have a name that is **Pascal Case**.
-This is a visual indication to consumers that it should be preceded by the `new` keyword when called.
+This is a visual indication to consumers that a call to it should be preceded by the `new` keyword when called.

 #### Warning About Line Breaks Near Operators
 Put your operators, e.g. with ternary operator and string concatenation, at the **end** of lines they are next to a line break. **Do not** put them at the start of the next line, as is often done with ternary operators in C#.
 This is because some browsers try to _infer_ a line ending where a semi-colon is missing and may well do it wrongly of the code on a "part line" looks complete.
 If the operator is at the end the silly browser will be able to work out that there is more to come.